A2/B1 - Practice -ed pronunciation with common verbs

 Hello, my lovely people!

+Today I have a special activity to help you improve your English pronunciation.
 We are going to practise how to pronounce the -ed ending in regular verbs.
+In English, it can be pronounced in three different ways: /ɪd/, /t/, or /d/.

-In this activity, you will:
+With this activity, you will:

-• Learn the rules
+• Learn the rules and listen to examples.

-• Practise with common verbs
+• Practise with common regular verbs.

-• Improve your fluency and confidence
+• Improve your fluency and speaking confidence.

 Enjoy it!